We get asked this a lot: “A tenant is subletting my property; what should I do?”

 On the landlord’s part, if you intentionally allowed the tenant to sublet the rental in the full knowledge of the existing rules set by the condominium board against short-term rentals, expect to face legal action.

 Another section of the RTA that makes this illegal on the tenant’s part is section 134(3), which forbids tenants or anyone acting on their behalf from sub-renting a rental unit and collecting an amount that is greater than the lawfully charged rent by the landlord.
-Deposits, commissions, fees, premiums, penalty, and other related charges are also prohibited by the law.
+Deposits, commissions, fees, premiums, penalties, and other related charges are also prohibited by the law.

 That simply means that even if the tenant has your consent, committing either of what we’ve mentioned still makes the whole process illegal.

-As the landlord, you can’t unreasonably withhold your consent, unless you have a valid reason, the most common one being the tenant didn’t pass a credit/background check.
+As the landlord, you can’t unreasonably withhold your consent unless you have a valid reason, the most common one being the tenant didn’t pass a credit/background check.
 However, if your tenant feels that you are not being reasonable, they can apply to the Landlord and Tenant Board (LTB) to force you to do either of two things: agree or cancel the lease.

 If it comes to your attention that your tenant has sublet the rented property without your permission, you have up to 60 days to apply to the LTB requesting them to terminate the tenancy.
 Should the 60 days expire without you taking any action, it will be assumed that you’ve accepted the new tenant.